Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

 Sign an unsigned will on the testator's behalf (which would make the will invalid)

-Learn more about what an executor of a will does.
+Learn more about what an executor cannot do.

 Executors are required to follow the terms of the will and interpret the decedent's intentions, which may not always align with what a beneficiary wants.
 So in circumstances where the executor and beneficiaries of a will are at odds over the best course of action for an estate, the executor should do their best to act in the interest of the estate, even if the beneficiary disagrees with it.
 An executor's fiduciary duty and legal interests lie with the estate, not necessarily the beneficiary.